Potato, Bacon and Onion Gratin

 1 tsp nutmeg

-2. Place potato and onion in vertical layers (put 6 potato slices to every 1 slice of onion and then a few diced pieces of bacon) Repeat layering.
+2. Place potato, bacon and onion in vertical layers.
+For example, place 2 potato slices then 1 slice of onion, then 2 potato slices and a few diced pieces of bacon.
+Repeat layering.

-4. In a bowl, combine the cream, milk, nutmeg, sea salt and pepper.
-Pour over the baking dish, evenly distributing over the potatoes and then sprinkle with the bread crumbs over the top.
+4. In a bowl, combine the cream, nutmeg, garlic and sea salt and pepper.
+Pour over the baking dish, evenly distributing over the potatoes and then sprinkle with the bread crumbs or almond meal over the top.

-5. Cover with a large sheet of baking paper making sure all corners are covered well and bake in oven for approximately 1 hour and 20 minutes, checking halfway through that the potatoes are baking evenly.
+5. Cover with a large sheet of baking paper making sure all corners are covered well and bake in the oven for approximately 1 hour and 30 minutes or until cooked, checking halfway through that the potatoes are baking evenly.
 You may need to rotate the baking dish halfway through baking.

 6. Allow to rest for 10 minutes before serving to allow potatoes to absorb any remaining liquid.
-Garnish with fresh basil leaves.
-Enjoy x
+Garnish with fresh parsley leaves.